shinwookim/SP2023-Notes/1550/03 Processes and Threads.md

 What if, instead, we combine the threads into one process (right)?
 Note that now the 3 threads reside in a singular address space.
 That means each thread can access another thread's memory.
 If one threads stores a value to memory, another thread is able to read or modify it.
 Now for each thread to communicate with each other, the process can simply read and write to a shared memory location.
 In fact, since reading and writing are just loads and stores to memory (no OS involved), we attain a performance boost.
 However, there is a catch; poorly written code might be dangerous since one thread can modify the code/data of another thread.

 ### Difference in philosophy
 However, choosing between threading and processes isn't just weight trade-offs; it is a matter of philosophy.
 If we have multiple tasks which are mostly independent we can choose to implement this as multiple processes, or multiple threads in a single process.
 If the tasks needs to compete for some resource, we would choose the process approach as the OS can manage the resources between processes.
 However, if the tasks are more cooperative in nature, we might choose threads; the threads can share the resource among themselves without the need for OS overhead.
-Hence, the question of threads vs process is a question of *resource management by the OS* vs. *resource management by the process*.
+Hence, the question of threads vs process is a question of *resource management by the OS* vs. *resource management by the process* (**independence** vs **cooperation**).

+Usually, a process will be cooperative if it needs to share information, speed up computation, allow modularity, or by conveneience.
+To accomplish this, a cooperating process needs to affect or be aff

+can affect or be affected by other processes, including sharing data.

 ### Threads are mini-processes
 Threads are very similar to processes.
 Much like a process, each thread needs its own set of registers, program counter, etc. This means we need some way to keep track of this information.
 Previously, we stored some per-process items in a process table.
 Now, on top of this, we also need to store some per-thread items (mainly, PC, register, stack/stack pointer, and state).